prp-e/serverless-agents/README.md

 This way, you can make different stuff with _agentic_ behavior.

+## Important Notes

+- Some models may misbehave on the output structure.
+Specially small quantized ones.

 ## Contribution

 The contribution guide will be availabl as soon as possible.